cubismvr/Mods/CustomPuzzles/README.md

 ![](https://github.com/cubismvr/mods/blob/main/Images/SideQuest2.png)

 6. When you launch the game, you should now see a new "Custom Puzzles" menu item in the main menu, with your sideloaded puzzles within.
-Note this menu item will not be visible if no puzzles have been sidloaded, and that puzzles which don't follow [the correct fileformat](https://github.com/cubismvr/Mods/blob/main/CustomPuzzles/Example.cube) won't show up either.
+Note this menu item will not be visible if no puzzles have been sideloaded, and that puzzles which don't follow [the correct fileformat](https://github.com/cubismvr/Mods/blob/main/CustomPuzzles/Example.cube) won't show up either.

 ![](https://github.com/cubismvr/mods/blob/main/Images/CustomPuzzles1.jpg)